Dollar-a-Day Insurance (New Jersey SAIP)

 blueCheck icon

-Dollar-a-day car insurance offers limited medical coverage for low-income New Jersey drivers enrolled in Medicaid with Hospitalization.
+Dollar-a-day car insurance provides essential medical coverage for qualifying low-income New Jersey drivers enrolled in Medicaid with Hospitalization benefits.

 blueCheck icon

-For $365 per year, it helps to cover immediate medical treatment after a car crash and provides a $10,000 death benefit if an insured person dies in the accident.
+It costs $365 per year and covers immediate medical treatment after a car crash.
+It also provides a $10,000 death benefit if an insured person dies in the accident.

 blueCheck icon

-The SAIP policy doesn’t meet New Jersey’s minimum car insurance requirements and lacks liability, collision and comprehensive coverage.
+The Special Auto Insurance Policy (SAIP) doesn’t meet New Jersey’s minimum car insurance requirements and lacks liability, collision and comprehensive coverage.
 It's only a last resort for those unable to afford standard insurance.

 Compare Auto Insurance Rates